hieudphung/MobileAppDevProject1/README.md

-This is the first project commit to create main branch.
+finance_app is the only real important folder at this level